rua-iri/terminal-radio/README.md

 ## Troubleshooting

+### Stream won't stop / Still running in the background

 In case a station doesn't stop playing after the program has been exited then it may require some intervention.

 Run the following to find any processes associated with `ffplay`.